wilkelab/cinful/README.md

 conda install mamba -c conda-forge
 ```

-Then simply run
+To build the environment, run
 ```bash
 bash scripts/build_conda_env.sh
 ```

-To set up the cinful environment, you can activate the environment with
+Once setup is complete, you can activate the environment with
 ```bash
 conda activate cinful
 ```